e73b025/jekyll-content-security-policy-generator/README.md

 ## Goal

-To speed up development of Jekyll based sites whilst also helping to generate secure HTMl files protected from XSS.
+To speed up development of Jekyll based sites whilst also helping to generate secure HTML files protected from XSS.

 ## Features